Umuzi-org/ACN-syllabus/content/projects/bootcamp-writing-assignment/_index.md

 ### The questions

-Please create a separate file for each of the questions and name each file according to the question.
-Eg;
+Please create a separate file for each of the questions and name each file according to it's question.
-- Your history.md,
-- Why do you want this career.md,
+Eg; Your history.md, Why do you want this career.md, Your free time.md and so forth.
-- Your free time.md,
-- Relevant experience.md and so forth

 Remember to pay attention to your sentence structure, spelling and grammar.
 If you need a little help with your grammar, [Grammarly](https://app.grammarly.com/) is a really useful service.
 Being able to communicate clearly and professionally in text is a super power.